pjw1630/pjw1630/README.md

 - 👋 Hi, I’m @pjw1630 (Paul White)
-- 👀 I’m interested in AWS and Azure.
+- 👀 I’m interested in Cloud and Platform Engineering
-- 🌱 I’m currently learning more about Python.
-- 💞️ I’m looking to collaborate on fun cloud projects.
 - 📫 You can reach me at white@tamu.edu

 <!---